Cais/desk-mess-mirrored/readme.txt

 4. screenshot-4.png - Description: Showcasing the drop-down menu with multiple levels

 == Basic FAQ ==
+= Q: Where did the >>Page Permalink<< at the bottom of my pages go? = Although the idea behind adding a link to the bottom of pages was supposed to be useful, it was not popular and as such it has been conditionally set to not be displayed.
+There are two ways to display this feature now, in your Child-Theme define `DMM_SHOW_PAGE_PERMALINK` as `true`; or, modify the `functions.php` file to change the default from `false` to `true`

 = Q: Why is there a >>Page Permalink<< at the bottom of my pages?
 Can I hide it? = The idea is to provide an easy to copy permalink for the article so readers can more easily share the page with others.
 You can hide this text by adding `div.page-shortlink{ display:none; }` to your stylesheet.